ashaker-2/Platform/Requiremets/Design/Service/OS.md

 ### **5.3.
 Internal Design**

-The Service_OS module will directly call the FreeRTOS APIs.
+The OS module will directly call the FreeRTOS APIs.
 Its primary role is to provide a consistent wrapper, perform basic parameter validation, and report errors to SystemMonitor.

 1. **Initialization (SERVICE_OS_Init)**:
    * This function might perform minimal FreeRTOS-related setup if not already done by the MCU SDK's startup code.